FAITH AND WORKS

 Scripture taken from the HOLY BIBLE, NEW INTERNATIONAL VERSION.
 Copyright © 1973, 1978, 1984 International Bible Society.
 Used by permission of Zondervan Bible Publishers.

 Christians often proclaim we are saved by faith and not by works.
-The doctrine of salvation by faith and not by works is largely taken from Paul’s exhortation to the Jews found in Chapters Three through Five of the Book of Romans.
-Paul uses Abraham and David to prove his point.
-It is possible that we do not understand what the Apostle Paul was teaching
+The doctrine of salvation by faith and not by works is largely taken from Paul’s exhortation to the Jews found in Romans chapters

 But now a righteousness from God, apart from law, has been made known, to which the Law and the Prophets testify.
 This righteousness from God comes through faith in Jesus Christ to all who believe.
 There is no difference, (Romans 3:21,22)

 The politicians in Washington reflect their constituents, rather than being leaders as one would expect in a republic.
-They are not leading but following in the realm of morals.
+They are not leading, but following in the realm of morals.
 Thus we have liberal tendencies in representatives from California and more conservative attitudes on the part of southern politicians.
-After all, they desire to be reelected.
+After all, they want to be reelected.

 None of the above movers and shakers, perhaps with some exceptions, are noted for holding forth righteous behavior as a supreme goal.
 Our nation is dedicated to the pursuit of happiness rather than the pursuit of righteousness.